Almost turkey time in Ontario

 Outdoorsguy

-20 thoughts on “Almost turkey time in Ontario”
+20 Replies to “Almost turkey time in Ontario”

 1. I agree, not easy.
 Yet to harvest mine (after 4 years).
 My main problem is the patience to stay put without moving an eyebrown.